 Marshall Mullen was grateful to gain a business intelligence analyst internship right after earning his B.S. in business administration.
-But after he’d gained some valuable soft and hard skills from his internship, he realized he’d have to relocate for the job he truly wanted.
-This meant leaving his hometown and everything he was familiar with.
+After gaining valuable soft and hard skills from his internship, he knew he’d have to relocate for the job he truly wanted—but as he booked his moving flight, he knew it would be worth it.

-No matter where you’re looking to nail down that new job, you can find success like Marshall did with our help.
-These business intelligence analyst resume examples are a great place to start.
+No matter where you’re looking to nail down your next role, you can find success like Marshall did with our help.
+Try starting with these 15 business intelligence analyst resume examples!

 Business Intelligence Analyst Resume